coleifer/peewee/docs/peewee/query_operators.rst

 .. code-block:: python

     from peewee import *
-    from peewee import Expression # the building block for expressions
+    from peewee import Expression  # The building block for expressions.

     def mod(lhs, rhs):
+        # Note: this works with Sqlite, but some drivers may use string-
+        # formatting before sending the query to the database, so you may
+        # need to use '%%' instead here.
         return Expression(lhs, '%', rhs)

 Now you can use these custom operators to build richer queries: